 - Legal documents — wills, powers of attorney, guardianship designations

 Update this binder whenever you change insurance, add a family member, move, or make a major purchase.
-I take a full video walkthrough of my home once a year, narrating the contents of each room, and store it on the encrypted drive.

 Step 7: Practice, Drill, and Update